Alfresco/docs-alfresco/content-accelerator/latest/configure/admin-guide.md

 Making a page not required makes it unavailable to users creating Form Templates instances off of the Form Template unless certain criteria are met.
 For more on how to use required pages to lead to sub-pages, see [Working with an individual Page and its Inputs](/content-accelerator/latest/configure/admin-guide/#working-individual-page).

->**Note**: For users creating Forms to see changes made to the requirement of pages, the changed version of the
+>**Note:** For users creating Forms to see changes made to the requirement of pages, the changed version of the
 >Form Template must be published and activated.

 ##### Reordering Pages